 The digital revolution occurring in financial services – with more and more people using cashless (EMV) payments and online banking – has created a situation where new account fraud is emerging as one of the biggest concerns for retail banks.

 Fraudsters will always seek out and exploit the weaknesses in a bank’s processes and security defenses.
-Existing anti-fraud prevention methods that are available to banks at the new customer onboarding stage create friction, negatively affecting the user experience to the point where legitimate prospects may quit the application process because it’s too cumbersome.
+Existing anti-fraud prevention methods available to banks at the new customer onboarding stage create friction, negatively affecting the user experience to the point where legitimate prospects may quit the application process because it’s too cumbersome.

 Banks would therefore rather take the risk of fraud rather than lose potential customers.

 Unfortunately for them, the criminal underworld knows this.
-With the rising threat of new account fraud, banks urgently need to find a way to keep the onboarding process as slick and easy as possible, while also identifying and stopping any fraudsters.
+With the rising threat of new account fraud, banks urgently need to find a way to keep the onboarding process as slick and easy as possible while also identifying and stopping any fraudsters.

 Why is new account fraud so hard to spot?